eyandocumet/eyandocumet.github.io/README.md

 <tr>
 <td><img src="/assets/img/inchworm.png" width="150"></td>
 <td>
-Engineered a 2-link robotic climber with MATLAB motion planning and plug-and-play assembly design.
+The Inchworm Climber is a design project focused on the engineering, validation, and simulation of a 2-link robotic climber, aiming to create all plans necessary for plug-and-play assembly using a mixture of COTS and custom components.
+A naive motion-planning algorithm was created for an arbitrary path in MATLAB.
 </td>
 </tr>
 </table>